eyasumecha/Sudoku-game-project/COLLABORATING.md

 example, `creator.c: fix segmentation fault in main`.
 Commit messages are also generally written in the imperative.

+Note: please remember to `git pull` before starting work and `git push` after you are done.
+In case of conflicts, *please contact the rest of the team!.*

 # Other

 If generating files for tests etc. please store them in a directory prefixed